JahaganapathiSugumar/Door_Unlocking_System_Using_Face_Recognition/README.md

 # Door Unlocking System Using Face Recognition

 ## Overview
 This project implements a door unlocking system that uses facial recognition technology for user authentication.
-The system captures the face of the person in front of the door, matches it against a pre-registered database, and unlocks the door if a match is found.
+The system captures the face of the person in front of the door, matches it against a pre-registered database (stored in folders), and unlocks the door if a match is found.
 This project combines facial recognition, security, and IoT to create a contactless and secure method for door access.

 ## Key Features
 - Uses OpenCV for real-time face detection and recognition.
-- Allows users to register their face data into the system.
+- Allows users to register their face data into the system (stored in folders).
 - Unlocks the door upon successful face recognition.
 - Provides a secure and contactless method of authentication.
 - Can be integrated with an IoT-based door lock system for real-time access control.